If you will eat an apple every day then you will be healthy.

 4. Apples Can Help Build Muscle and Prevent Obesity

-2012 animal study at the University of Iowa found that a natural substance in apple peel called ursolic acid may help protect against obesity.
+A 2012 animal study at the University of Iowa found that a natural substance in apple peel called ursolic acid may help protect against obesity.

 The study examined a group of mice who ate a high-fat diet over a period of several weeks.
 Half the mice received an ursolic acid in their high-fat food while the other half did not.
 The mice whose diet contained ursolic acid experienced a greater increase in skeletal muscle and brown fat, both of which can increase calorie-burning.